Guilty Crown: Plot

+Part 1: Episode 1 - 12

 In the Roppongi district of Tokyo, high school student Shu Ouma encounters a wounded girl named Inori Yuzuriha, the vocalist of a popular internet group Egoist, taking refuge at his film club's workshop.
+Subsequently, members of the "Anti-Bodies", an elite GHQ unit tasked with containing the Apocalypse Virus by any means necessary, storm the workshop and arrest Inori for her involvement with a band of rebels called "Funeral Parlor".

-The GHQ Anti Bodies storm the workshop and arrest her for involvement with Funeral Parlor.
-Shu follows the coordinates of Inori's robot to a drop zone where he meets Funeral Parlor's leader, Gai Tsutsugami, who asks him to safeguard a vial.
-As the Anti-Bodies begin attacking the Roppongi area looking for the vial, it shatters as Shu goes to rescue Inori when she becomes threatened by GHQ Endlave mechs.
+After Inori's arrest, Shu follows the coordinates of Inori's robot to a drop zone where he meets Funeral Parlor's leader, Gai Tsutsugami, who asks him to safeguard a vial.
+As the Anti-Bodies begin attacking the Roppongi area in search of the vial, it shatters as Shu goes to rescue Inori when she becomes threatened by GHQ Endlave mechs.
 The vial contains the Void Genome, a powerful genetic weapon derived from the Apocalypse Virus that grants Shu the "Power of the King", an ability that allows his right hand to extract Voids, weapons of people's psyche given physical form.
 Shu then extracts Inori's Void and destroys the attacking Endlaves.

 Upon deciding to join Funeral Parlor, Shu begins to fall in love with Inori, who bears a striking resemblance to his late sister, Mana.
-However, he deserts the group after causing the death of a classmate's younger brother during one of his missions.
-In Shu's absence, Funeral Parlor attempt to steal from GHQ the meteorite that originally caused the Apocalypse Virus outbreak.
-In the process, Gai and his forces fall into a trap as the Anti-Bodies decimate their ranks with a "genetic resonance" broadcast that once again unleashes the Virus throughout Tokyo.
-Amidst the chaos, the leader of the Anti-Bodies, Shūichirō Keido, seizes control of GHQ and directs his attention towards wiping out the remains of Funeral Parlor.
+However, he deserts the group after killing a classmate's younger brother during one of his missions.
+In Shu's absence, Funeral Parlor attempt to steal from GHQ the meteorite that caused the Apocalypse Virus outbreak.
+In the process, Gai and his comrades fall into a trap as the Anti-Bodies ambush them with a "genetic resonance" broadcast that unleashes the Virus throughout Tokyo once again.
+Amidst the chaos, the Anti-Bodies' leader, Shūichirō Keido, seizes control of GHQ and orders all its forces to wipe out Funeral Parlor.